 Why Bond Prices and Yields Move in Opposite Directions

-The fact that bond prices and yields move in opposite directions is often confusing to new investors.
-Bond prices and yields are like a seesaw: when bond yields go up, prices go down, and when bond yields go down, prices go up.
+Bond prices and yields move in opposite directions, which often confuses new investors.
+Bond prices and yields act like a seesaw: when bond yields go up, prices go down, and when bond yields go down, prices go up.

-The key to understanding the relationship is to realize that from the time bonds are issued until the date that they mature, they trade in the open market – where prices and yields are always changing.
+From the time bonds are issued until the date that they mature, they trade in the open market, where prices and yields continually change.
 As a result, yields converge to the point where investors are being paid approximately the same yield for the same level of risk.

-This prevents investors from being able to purchase a 10-year U.S. Treasury note with a yield to maturity of 8% when another one is yielding 3% - no more than a store could charge $5 for a gallon of milk when the store across the street is charging $3.
-The best way to gain a sense of the relationship between prices and yields is to look at some examples.
+This prevents investors from being able to purchase a 10-year U.S. Treasury note with a yield to maturity of 8 percent when another one yields only 3 percent.
+It works the same as a store that cannot charge $5 for a gallon of milk when the store across the street charges $3.

-Prevailing rates rise during the next 12 months, and one year later the same company issues a new bond (Bond B) – but this time with a yield of 4.5%.
+Prevailing interest rates rise during the next 12 months, and one year later the same company issues a new bond, called Bond B, but this one has a yield of 4.5 percent.

-At this point, why would an investor purchase Bond A with a yield of 4% when he or she could buy Bond B with a yield of 4.5%?
-Nobody would do that, of course, so the price of Bond A needs to adjust downward in order to attract buyers.
+So, why would an investor purchase Bond A with a yield of 4 percent when he or she could buy Bond B with a yield of 4.5 percent?
+Nobody would do that, so the price of Bond A needs to adjust downward to attract buyers.

 But how far does its price fall?

-Here’s how the math works: Bond A is priced at $1000 with a coupon of 4%, and its initial yield to maturity is 4%.
+Here’s how the math works: Bond A has a price of $1,000 with an interest or coupon payment of 4 percent, and its initial yield to maturity is 4 percent.
 In other words, it pays $40 annually.
-Over the course of the following year, the yield on Bond A has moved to 4.5% to be competitive with prevailing rates (as reflected in the 4.5% yield on Bond B).
+Over the course of the following year, the yield on Bond A has moved to 4.5 percent to be competitive with prevailing rates as reflected in the 4.5 percent yield on Bond B.

-Since the coupon always stays the same, the price must fall to $900 in order for the bond’s yield to remain the same as Bond B. Why?
-Because $40 divided by $900 equates to a 4.5% yield.
-The relationship isn’t this exact in real life, but this example helps provide an illustration of how the process works.
+Since the coupon always stays the same, the bond's price must fall to $900 to keep bond A’s yield the same as Bond B. Why?
+Because $40 divided by $900 equates to a 4.5 percent yield.
+You won't find the relationship this exact in real life, but this simplified example helps provide an illustration of how the process works.

 In this example, the opposite scenario occurs.
-The same company issues Bond A with a coupon of 4%, but this time yields fall.
-One year later, the company can issue new debt at 3.5%.
+The same company issues Bond A with a coupon of 4 percent, but this time yields fall.
+One year later, the company can issue new bond debt at 3.5 percent.
 What happens to the first issue?
 In this case, the price of Bond A needs to adjust upward as its yield falls in line with the newer issue.

-Again, Bond A came to the market at $1000 with a coupon of 4%, and its initial yield to maturity is 4%.
-The following year, the yield on Bond A has moved to 3.5% to match the move in prevailing rates (as reflected in the 3.5% yield on Bond B).
+Again, Bond A came to the market at $1,000 with a coupon of 4 percent, and its initial yield to maturity is 4 percent.
+The following year, the yield on Bond A has moved to 3.5 percent to match the move in prevailing interest rates, as reflected in the 3.5 percent yield on Bond B.